Life upended for Americans as U.S. scrambles to contain coronavirus threat

 "Opening day is religion around here," said Frank Buscemi, a self-described sports junkie and Detroit Tigers baseball fan.
 "It makes sense, and you've got to err on the side of caution – we get that.
 It doesn't make it any easier and it doesn't make it any more fun."
 Officials in hard-hit areas, including New York and Washington states, sought to balance the need to protect the public without crippling economic activity.

-New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo said at a news conference.
+New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo told reporters.
 California placed the cap at gatherings of 250 people.
 Hollywood postponed the release of several movies and theaters around the world closed over the health crisis.

-Republicans have balked at a plan crafted by Democrats in the House of Representatives and called for a delay in considering the proposed legislation.
-Trump said he did not support the bill.
-But the Senate canceled a scheduled recess and will return next week to work on legislation.
+Republicans initially balked at a sweeping coronavirus economic aid package crafted by Democrats in the House of Representatives.
+After a day-long negotiating session, House Speaker Nancy Pelosi said late Thursday that they were close to a deal with the administration.
+The Senate canceled a scheduled recess and will return next week to work on legislation.

 The Trump administration spelled out details of new rules on U.S. citizens and permanent residents' returning from Europe under restrictions that ban most Europeans from entering the United States.
 "Americans coming home will be funneled through 13 different airports, they'll be screened, and then we're going to ask every single American and legal resident returning to the United States to self-quarantine for 14 days," Pence said.

-Trump on Thursday defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
+Trump defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
 He said the ban could be lengthened or shortened.
-The travel restrictions will heap pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.
+The restrictions will heap pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)